 How many times does the Bible mention money?

-Words for money, silver, gold, and units of currency appear more than 800 times across the Hebrew Bible and New Testament.
-Money is one of the most frequently discussed topics in the Bible — appearing more often than the words for prayer, faith, or heaven.
+Words for money, silver, gold, and units of currency appear approximately 800 times across the Hebrew Bible and New Testament under lemma counts based on widely used translations (KJV/BSB).
+Word counts vary significantly by translation and search method — figures here are approximate.
+Money is among the most frequently discussed material topics in the Bible across these counts.

 The finding